 Moses Asks for a Successor

-12 The Lord said to Moses, “Go up into this mountain of Abarim, and look at the land which I have given to the Israelites.
+12 The Lord said to Moses, “Go up onto this mountain of Abarim and look at the land which I have given to the Israelites.
 13 After you have seen it, you shall be gathered to your people, just as Aaron your brother was gathered, 14 because you rebelled against my command in the wilderness of Zin.
 While the assembly was quarreling, you failed to reverence me as holy at the waters in front of them.”
 (These are the waters of Meribah of Kadesh in the wilderness of Zin.)

 15 Moses replied to God, 16 “Let the Lord God, the breath of all beings, appoint a leader over the community 17 who will go out before them and come in before them, and who will lead them out and bring them in, that the Lord’s people will not be as sheep without a shepherd.”